Nick Freeman: Arrest

 On 30 October 2006, Freeman and one other man were arrested by Greater Manchester Police at premises in the centre of Manchester and held at a police station.
 The arrest was for suspicion of conspiracy to pervert the course of justice by encouraging a client to lie under oath, and the arrest was on behalf of an investigation being undertaken by Gwent Police.
 Freeman denied the allegations, and after an extended release on bail, no charges were brought against him after it emerged that he had not spoken to the client.

 Campaigning

 In 2021, Freeman created a petition calling for cyclists and e-scooter riders to be required to display visible identification, to use cycle lanes where available, and for the introduction of a licensing and penalty point system.
 The petition received 10,000 signatures, and the government responded that it had no plans to introduce such requirements for cyclists.
+Freeman has also been campaigning for a reduction of the drink driving limit in England & Wales for many years.
+Freeman continues to argue against the blanket imposition of 20 mph speed limits around the country, in favour of a dynamic speed limit.
+He has further made calls to increase the motorway speed limit to 80 mph.

 In 2014, he established the "Save the Staffy" website as part of his campaign against negative stereotypes about the Staffordshire Bull Terrier dog breed.
+Freeman also launched a new website called "Other End of the Lead" in 2023, to highlight dog behaviour and it is normally the owner and not the dog which is the problem.